eclipse-cyclonedds/cyclonedds/docs/manual/options.md

  * plist: tracing of discovery parameter list interpretation

+ * content: tracing of sample contents

+ * malformed: dump malformed full packet as warning

-In addition, there is the keyword trace that enables all but radmin, topic, plist and whc.
+In addition, there is the keyword trace that enables: fatal, error, warning, info, config, discovery, data, trace, timing, traffic, tcp, throttle, content..
 The categorisation of tracing output is incomplete and hence most of the verbosity levels and categories are not of much use in the current release.
 This is an ongoing process and here we describe the target situation rather than the current situation.
 Currently, the most useful is trace.

 The default value is: `<empty>`